spoddutur/spark-notes/rebroadcast_a_broadcast_variable.md

 ### What did we achieve by this
 - Driver machine is the only place where we maintain a cumulative corpus of phrases learnt
-- At the same time, this approach doesnt overload driver with periodic updates one per record.
+- At the same time, this approach doesnt overload driver with updates of one per record.
 - Driver copy will get updated only once per batch.
 - Phrase mining workload is shared beautifully across all the executors.
-- This way, every time we receive a new batch of input data points, the reference data i.e., phrases gets updated only at one place i.e., driver node and at the same time learning corpus is done in a distributed way.
+- Essentially, every time we receive a new batch of input data points, the reference data i.e., phrases gets updated only at one place i.e., driver node.
+Also, at the same time, the job of mining phrases is computed in a distributed way.

+### Appendix
+- One might have apprehensions on collecting the reference-data at the driver.
+- But note that, in these usecases, the reference data being collected at driver is a small cache.
+- Also, every time we are collecting only a small set of new data to be added to this cache.
+- Just make sure that the driver machine has enough memory to hold the reference data.
+That's it!!

+### Key Takeouts
+Hopefully, this article gave you a perspective to:
+- Not think about updating broadcast variable
+- Instead, think of collecting the changes to reference data at one place and compute it in a distributed fashion.
+-